Applied Skills and Technology 7 and 8

 Reloadable and single use motors for Rocketry: Energetic Materials

 Unique hazards for the rocketry project are specific to the type of rocket motor and/or propellant being used.
-For our rocketry projects, we use Ammonium Perchlorate Composite Propellant (APCP) which contains 3 times the energy than traditional black powder propellant.
-Under Federal Law, these power cartridge type devices fall under the Explosives Act.
+For our rocketry projects, we use specially developed Ammonium Perchlorate Composite Propellant (APCP) which contains 3 times the potential energy than traditional black powder “toy” propellant.
+Under Federal Law, these power cartridge devices fall under the Explosives Act.
 Under normal circumstances these motors are storage stable and pose no risk unless subjected to extreme temperatures and shock.
-Ignitors (or e-matches) are used to ignite these motors electrically are sensitive to all forms of electrical discharge.
+Ignitors (or e-matches) that are used to ignite these motors are electrically sensitive to all forms of electrical discharge.
 Ignitors are always stored in a grounded container, separately from reloads and single use motor modules and in accordance with NRCan Explosives Regulatory Division standards.
+Rocket motors and propellent reloads are not fireworks and are permitted for educational use provided that adequate space, storage and safety protocols are put in place.